meio-v/site-diary-assessment/README.md

 This is a site diary app done in part of an assessment for a company I am applying for

+## Live Demo

+The application is deployed and available at: [https://site-diary-3qcvdn8a2-meio-vs-projects.vercel.app/](https://site-diary-3qcvdn8a2-meio-vs-projects.vercel.app/)

 ## Disclaimer - AI Use

 **Cursor AI** (powered by Claude) was used extensively throughout this project.
 It was used to plan architecture, generate boilerplate, and drafting components.
 Refinements for clarity were manually done after, particularly separating larger components into re-usable modules.